 Suggested routes for longer regional travel can be structured to minimize backtracking.
 This way, diverse experiences can be combined efficiently.

-Reach Dhaka for city exploration, then fly to Jessore for Sundarbans, and potentially other regions.
+Reach Dhaka for touring the city, then fly to Jessore for Sundarbans, and potentially other regions.

-From Dhaka, take a flight to Chittagong, then travel to Cox's Bazar for beach relaxation before you go.
+From Dhaka, take a flight to Chittagong, then travel to Cox's Bazar for beach relaxation prior to leaving.

 From Dhaka, head north to Sylhet or northwest to Rajshahi by train or flight for a different experience.